What is a Geisha? Exploring a World of Tradition

 The Secret Life of Geishas

 The daily life of a geisha is as rigorous as it is fascinating.
 Geisha follow a strict routine, marked by hours of practice and honing their artistic skills.
-Their day begins early with training sessions in dance, music, and other traditional arts, often under the supervision of specialized teachers.
-Every movement, every note, every word is studied and rehearsed to achieve a perfection close to the Japanese aesthetic ideal.
+Their day begins early with training sessions in dance, music, and other traditional arts, usually under the supervision of specialized teachers.
+Every movement, every note, every word is studied and rehearsed to achieve perfection close to the Japanese aesthetic ideal.

 Makeup and Hair: A Beauty Ritual

 Geisha makeup is arguably one of the most iconic aspects of their appearance.
-The pristine white face, achieved using rice powder, is a visual reminder of the masks used in Noh theater, emphasizing the theatrical aspect of their art.
+The immaculate white face, achieved using rice powder, is a visual reminder of the masks used in Noh theater, emphasizing the theatrical aspect of their art.
 The contrast between the whiteness of the face and the bright red of the lips and eyelids creates a striking image that remains etched in the memory.

 Kimonos: More than Just a Piece of Clothing